eliorc/tavolo/docs/source/index.rst

 .. warning::

-    tavolo is developed for TensorFlow 2.0 (right now on beta), most modules will work with earlier versions but some won't (like LayerNormalization)
+    tavolo is developed for TensorFlow 2.0 (right now on pre-release), most modules will work with earlier versions but some won't (like LayerNormalization)

 Showcase
 --------